 Kenneth C. Green

 KENNETH C. GREEN is the founding director of The Campus Computing Project, the largest continuing study of the role of computing, eLearning, and information technology in American higher education.
-The project is widely cited by both campus officials and corporate executives as a definitive source for data, information, and insight about information technology planning and policy issues affecting U.S. colleges and universities.
-Green also serves as the senior research consultant to Inside Higher Ed and directs Inside Higher Ed’s national surveys of presidents, provosts, and other senior campus officials.
+Campus Computing is widely cited by both campus officials and corporate executives as a definitive source for data, information, and insight about information technology planning and policy issues affecting U.S. colleges and universities.

 In October 2002 Green received the first EDUCAUSE Award for Leadership in Public Policy and Practice.
 The EDUCAUSE award cites his work in creating The Campus Computing Project and recognizes his "prominence in the arena of national and international technology agendas, and the linking of higher education to those agendas."